News

 This event demonstrates DTMM’s commitment to strengthening international academic networks and promoting sustainable research in material processing and environmental impact mitigation.
 Through scientific forums like this, it is expected that collaborations between universities and global researchers will continue to generate practical solutions for future energy and environmental challenges.

-ITS News — Students from the Department of Materials and Metallurgical Engineering (DTMM), Institut Teknologi Sepuluh Nopember (ITS), once
+ITS News — The Department of Materials and Metallurgical Engineering (DTMM), Institut Teknologi Sepuluh Nopember (ITS), welcomed a follow-up